 Daily and weekly Atoms Challenges

-Don’t worry about running out of challenges to complete either.
+Don’t worry about running out of challenges to complete.
 You’ll receive daily and weekly challenges that replenish, each with decent rewards.
-The dailies tend to be much more simple – leveling up once earned us 10 Atoms during one beta session, as did killing five robots.
+The dailies tend to be much more simple – crafting a piece of chest armour granted us 10 Atoms, as did levelling up.
 The weekly Atoms challenges are slightly tougher because you’ll usually have to go out of your way to achieve them, but so far we haven’t seen anything that will leave you scratching your head.
-For 30 Atoms, we were tasked with taking five photos at cemeteries, or for 20 Atoms, we had to kill Scorched at the Top of the World.
+For 40 Atoms, we were tasked with taking five photos near Vault 76, or for 20 Atoms, we had to learn new recipes or plans.

 Fallout 76 is a game about exploration and discovery so follow your quests, explore the world and, tackle events as you come across them.
 When you’ve got specific things left to finish, revisit those areas to earn a few more Atoms.
 Combine that with your daily and weekly challenges and before long, you’ll have stacks of Atoms ready to deck out your character and C.A.M.P with the best cosmetic items.

-Here is an example of the daily Atoms challenges from the beta:
+Here’s an example of the daily Atoms challenges:

 As you can see, these Atoms challenges are very easy to complete and will reward you with a total of 60 Atoms for your efforts, which isn’t a huge amount.